-With respect to off-campus, College-affiliated excursions, events, programs, such as sports-related travel, study abroad, field trips, etc. the College will hold students accountable for compliance of all College policies and/or community standards in off-campus event.
+With respect to off-campus, College-affiliated excursions, events, programs, such as sports-related travel, study abroad, field trips, etc. the College will hold students accountable for compliance of all College policies and/or expresses community standards outlines in off-campus event.